harvard-acc/gem5-aladdin/README.md

 #### December 1st, 2017 ####

+All commits from gem5 upstream as of 01/24/19 have been merged into gem5-Aladdin.
+Notable changes:

+* SystemC support in gem5.
+* GTest framework for unit testing.

+#### December 1st, 2017 ####

 gem5-Aladdin now has a Docker image!
 This image has all of gem5-aladdin's dependencies installed, and it comes with a basic set of development tools (e.g. vim).
 If you are having issues building the simulator because of